 Amending your supervisor can be actioned within the system.

-You can access the tool by clicking the relevant button below.
+You can access the tool by clicking the link to the right of this page.

 Clinical supervision brings practitioners and skilled supervisors together to reflect on clinical practice with the aim of identifying solutions to problems, improve practice and increase understanding of professional issues.

 All clinical staff should be familiar with the Clinical Supervision Policy and Procedure, which can be found in the policies and procedures library.

 How often should I have clinical supervision?